brycewhit13/rust-miniprojects/random-password/README.md

 # random-password
 ## Overview
 Generates a random password of a specified length (defaults to 12 characters) that includes at least one number, symbol, and capital letter.
+The smallest password you can generate is 3 characters long

 ## How to use
 1) cd into `random-password`